maim-lain/fourelements/book-2/home.md

 #### Unit counters
 Unit | Strong vs.
 --- | ---
-Infantry | .
+Infantry | Tank
-Cavalry | .
+Cavalry | Infantry
-Tank | .
+Tank | Cavalry

 <br>

-- winning battle = +1 fresh girl and +1 azula affection (is this used?)
+- When you win a battle you will receive 30-50 coins and have a 50% chance to have a fresh girl added to the farm.

 <br>
 <br>

 ## Armory:
-- buy armor, soldiers, upgrade health
+- At the armory you can buy armor for yourself, two troops to help you in battle, and health bonuses for both troops.
 - When you buy one of the four armors you are automatically given the health bonus it provides, however you can only have one set of armor equipped at a time.
 This means it's a good idea to only buy the best armor since previous armors don't give retroactive bonuses, i.e. they are a waste of money.
 If you save your money during the first few days of the game it's possible to buy the Dragon armor on day 5.
 - At night the armory is also the location of Mai's scenes.